Dobiasd/Maze/README.md

 Maze
 ====

-test your mouse precision skills with this simple maze game
+Test your mouse precision skills with this simple maze game.